NBA Rumors: Nuggets Considered As ‘Strong Threat’ To Acquire Jrue Holiday This Offseason

-In a Twitter post, Chris Mannix of Sports Illustrated revealed that several league executives are considering the Nuggets as a “serious threat” to land Holiday this fall.
+In a Twitter post, Chris Mannix of Sports Illustrated revealed that several league executives are considering the Nuggets as a “strong threat” to land the guard this fall.

 “Jrue Holiday continues to generate significant league-wide interest, with several teams attempting to get into the top-ten to acquire a pick needed to deal for Holiday.
 Several team execs say the Nuggets, armed with young talent to trade, are a strong threat.”